MSc Finance and Wealth Management* – Bloomsbury Institute London

 Examination 60%

-Investment Analysis & Financial Econometrics
+Investment Analysis and Financial Econometrics

 This module is designed to develop students’ understanding of investment theory and practice.
 Covering the investment environment, portfolio and capital market theories, the module aims to enable students to understand and apply modern econometric techniques, emphasising financial econometrics and focusing on statistical models, financial econometrics and understanding data.